Johannes0220/FitnessWebApp/README.md

 ## VISION
 A free FitnessWebApp to track Workouts and progress.
 Features:
- - For beginners, intermidiates and profesionals
+ - For beginners, intermidiates and professionals
  - Choosing a Trainingstype (Home, Gym, Calisthenics)
  - Premade workoutplans for every Trainingstype
  - Premade exercises for every muscle group